ARK21/guestbook/README.md

 GuestBook
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+ Vaadin single page application that save message from guests to database.

 Building
 ========